 We spent years adjusting our stack to fit the needs of our growing business.
 It will continue to change over time.
 And there are some tools we use now that would not have worked for us in the past.

 When choosing the right customer success software for your own needs, use these three guiding principles to drive your search:

 - Simplicity: Software should be easy to understand and able to adapt to your needs with minimal effort.

 - Cost-effective: Weigh the price of purchase against the amount of money saved in employee time and customer retention.

 - Speed: If it takes too long to set up or doesn’t immediately integrate into your workflow, move on to the next option.

 The right toolkit is the secret to successfully scaling a growing business.
 Stay lean by bringing on tried-and-tested software before hiring new employees.
 Rely on these platforms to stay ahead of customer issues, monitor happiness, and educate with ease.

 Note: Ready to test drive new customer success tools?
-Start your free 15-day trial of Groove today!
+Start your free trial of Groove today!
 (No credit card required)